OBOAcademy/obook/00-gettingStarted/github-issues.md

 - On the top right hand side, click "Labels"
 - Assign a relevant label to your ticket
 - Note, by default, every GitHub repo comes with some standard labels
-- You can also create new labels that are specific to your project
+- You can also create new labels that are specific to your project.
+For example see the labels on the [Mondo GitHub tracker](https://github.com/monarch-initiative/mondo/issues)

 **New Labels**